Jahia/jcrestapi/README.md

 using Response.cacheControl method instead of filter.
 - Clarify usage of children vs. access via path and its consequences on NodeElementAccessor.
 - Design and implement versions access.
+- Re-design URIs to provide easier access to workspace and language.
+- JS Client library?
+- Improve cross-site support
+- Improve authentication support, clarify which authentication options are supported
+- Define a versioning scheme
+- Should we use a vendor-specific content type?

 ## Resources identification